pallav-8080/Dice-Roll-Skill/readme.md

-# Volley assessment by pallav soni
+# Volley assessment by Pallav Soni
 A custom alexa skill capabale of playing a dice roll game and listing top 10 high scores.

 ## **Getting Started with the skill**